kunal-jaggi/PopularMoviesStage2/README.md

-# Popular Movies App, Stage 1
+# Popular Movies App, Stage 2

 Stage 2 of Popular Movies app required to complete Udacity Android Developer Nanodegree.

 ### User Experience

-1. Upon launch, present movie posters in a Grid view (screenshot 1)
-2. Allow user to change sort criteria through Settings menu (screenshot 2)
-3. Allow user to navigate to view movie details (screenshot 3)
-4. Allow user to share a movie with another app (screenshot 4)
+In addition to Stage 1, the Stage 2 project adds the following UI enhancements:
+1. Movie Details layout contains a section for displaying trailer videos and user reviews (screenshot 1)
+2. In the movies detail screen, a user can tap a button(for example, a star) to mark it as a Favorite (screenshot 2)
+3. When a trailer is selected, app uses an Intent to launch the trailer (screenshot 3)
+4. Tablet UI uses a Master-Detail layout implemented using fragments.
+The left fragment is for discovering movies.
+The right fragment displays the movie details view for the currently selected movie (screenshot 4)

 ### Screenshots